gurvindersingh/k8s-tutorial/README.md

 ```
 now if you list the pod again, you should see that there are 2 pods for your app now.
 ```
-kubectl -n tutorial get pods -l app=<appname>
+kubectl -n tutorial get pods -l app=<APPNAME>
 ```
-when you access your application in browser now, you should see the hostname is changing as the request is being routed to different instances.
+Once pod started running then you should see the hostname is changing as the request is being routed to different application instances.
 Now if you kill one of the instance, you still should be able to access your application and will not face any downtime.

 ```
-kubectl -n tutorial delete pod <podname> -now
+kubectl -n tutorial delete pod <podname> --now
 ```

 ## SSL certificate for app